cshw2021/Learned-Image-Video-Compression/README.md

 # Learned-Data-Compression
 A collection of papers related to data compression.
+If we have missed your paper, please contact me to add it！！！

+#### 🔥🔥🔥 News

+- **2025-11-02:** We have updated the papers accepted by ACMMM2025.

 ## Overview
 [AAAI 2025](#AAAI2025), [ICLR 2025](#ICLR2025), [CVPR 2025](#CVPR2025), [ICML 2025](#ICML2025), [ACMMM 2025](#ACMMM2025), [ICCV 2025](#ICCV2025), [NeurIPS 2025](#NeurIPS2025)